snehaprakas1h/JSCodingQuestionsPractice/README.md

 # JavaScript Coding Questions Practice

 This repository is a collection of JavaScript utility programs that demonstrate various problem-solving techniques for strings, arrays, and other fundamental programming challenges.
-It's an ideal resource for practicing your JavaScript skills or as a reference for coding interviews.
+It's an ideal resource for practicing JavaScript skills or as a reference for coding interviews.

 ## Skills Gained